kaungset123/Employee-Management/README.md

 ### System Flow

+- Both **Super Admin** and **Admin** are independent from any department.
+- They have the access right for **CRUD operations for all the features** that I mentioned above.
+- Each department is organized with one department manager, one HR and employees.

 As an employee management system, it is likely an up to down control flow of
 - **super admin**
 - **admin**